gemc/home/_examples/optical/cherenkov.md

 caption="Cherenkov geometry with 1 generated electron.
 The highIndexRadiator volume (green, style = 2 renders it as a cloud) is the medium generating Cherenkov radiation."
 %}

+See the [Buidling Geometry]( /home/documentation/geometry/geometry_building ) for more information.

 <br/>

 ## Physics List